-To be eligible for services, a person must have a disability that begins before the person's 18th birthday, be expected to continue indefinitely and present a substantial disability as defined in Section 4512 of the California Welfare and Institutions Code.
+To be eligible for services, a person must have a disability that begins before the person's 18th birthday, is expected to continue indefinitely, and present a substantial disability as defined in Section 4512 of the California Welfare and Institutions Code.
 Eligibility is established through diagnosis and assessment performed by regional centers.

 California Department of Developmental Services (CDDS) is the agency through which the State of California provides services and supports to individuals with developmental disabilities.